 We can start from the very beginning or you can pick a topic of interest below.

 Patterns are higher-order designs, which occur repeatedly in object-oriented design.
 They have been formalized, and are generally considered a good development practice.

 Antipatterns describe common mistakes, errors, and people issues that can cause a software project to fail.

 Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.

 Unified Modeling Language makes it possible to describe systems with words and pictures.
-It can be used to model a variety of systems: software systems, business systems, or any other system.
-Especially notable are the various graphical charts—use case diagrams with their stick figures or the widely used class diagrams.
+Especially notable use case diagrams with their stick figures or the widely used class diagrams.